 My first trip to Pont du Gard started in the early afternoon.
 It’s only a 25-minute bus ride from Uzes, so I decided to try my luck with public transportation.
 No problem.
 Except that the bus dropped me off in the middle of nowhere.
 With only an arrow on a road sign that read “Pont du Gard” to show me the way, I took off walking.
-Fortunately the entrance to the park was only a few minutes’ trek down the road.
+Fortunately, the entrance to the park was only a few minutes trek down the road.

-Armed with a small bit of the history of Pont du Gard, I was ready to see the real thing.
+Armed with a tiny bit of the history of Pont du Gard, I was ready to see the real thing.
 Back into the heat and scorching sun, I walked down a short path where the occasional tourists– and dogs — were taking their time getting to the monument.

 Then, beyond the trees… and a few yards farther… there is was.